ACSL4: Cancer

 In breast cancer, ACSL4 can serve as both a biomarker for and mediator of an aggressive breast cancer phenotype.
 ACSL4 also is positively correlated with a unique subtype of triple negative breast cancer (TNBC), which is characterized by the absence of androgen receptor (AR) and therefore referred to as quadruple negative breast cancer (QNBC).

 The encoded protein FACL4 also plays a role in the growth of hepatic cancer cells.
 Inhibiting FACL4 leads to inhibition of human liver tumor cells, as marked by an increased level of apoptosis.
 It has also been suggested that modulation of FACL4 expression/activity is an approach for treatment of hepatic cell carcinoma (HCC).

 The FACL4 pathway is also important in colon carcinogenesis; the development of selective inhibitors for FACL4 may be a worthy effort in the prevention and treatment of colon cancer.
 FACL4 up-regulation appears to occur during the transformation from the cancer from adenoma to adenocarcinoma.
 Additionally, some colon tumor promoters significantly induced FACL4 expression.

 Neuronal development

 FACL4 was the gene shown to be involved in nonspecific intellectual disability and fatty-acid metabolism.
 Since the ASCL4 gene is highly expressed in brain, where it encodes a brain specific isoform, a FACL4 mutation may be an efficient diagnostic tool in intellectually disabled males.
-FACL4was discovered to bedeleted in a family with Alport syndrome and elliptocytosis.
+FACL4 was discovered to be deleted in a family with Alport syndrome and elliptocytosis.